manmeet0307/tic-tac-toe/README.md

 # tic-tac-toe

-This is basic python game “Tic-Tac-Toe” with the help of artificial intelligence technique where AI is so strong that the computer cannot lose.
+Python App It is made with the help of artificial intelligence technique where AI is so strong that the computer can't lose.